richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-06-aurora-encoder-latent-space.md

         "y_test": y_test,
     }
     percentile_splits[p] = train_test_split_dict
     percentile_regs[p] = run_logistic_regression(train_test_split_dict)

 ```

-It's important to note that the labels are unevenly distributed in the dataset.
-For example, in the 99th percentile labels, only 2.8% of the labels correspond to an extreme event.
-Because of this, it's important to not only look at the accuracy of model, but also the precision and the recall.
+It is important to note that the labels are highly imbalanced.
+For instance, at the 99th percentile, only about 2.8% of samples correspond to an extreme event.
+In such cases, relying on accuracy alone can be misleading, so we also evaluate precision and recall.

-Intuitively, precision tells us how trustworthy the model is when it identifies an extreme event.
-High precision implies that it says something is extreme, its very likely to be extreme.
-On the other hand, recal tells us how many extreme events its missing.
-A high recall implies that most of the extreme events are being captured by the model.
+- **Precision** measures how reliable the model is when it flags an extreme event.
+High precision means that when the model predicts “extreme,” it is very likely correct.

-We can consider the below table showing the various accuracies, precisions, and recalls for each of the percentiles.
+- **Recall** measures how many extreme events the model successfully captures.
+High recall means the model misses very few true extreme events.

+The table below summarises accuracy, precision, and recall across different percentiles:

 | Percentile | Accuracy | Precision | Recall  |
 |------------|----------|-----------|---------|